bullet-db/bullet-db.github.io/docs/quick-start/storm.md

           ...
 ```

 This command launches the jar (an uber or "fat" jar) containing the custom spout code and all dependencies you copied in Step 5.
 We pass the name of your spout class with ```--bullet-spout com.yahoo.bullet.storm.examples.RandomSpout``` to the Bullet main class ```com.yahoo.bullet.Topology``` with two arguments ```--bullet-spout-arg 20``` and ```--bullet-spout-arg 101```.
-The first argument tells the Spout to generate at most 20 tuples (records) in a period and the second argument says a period is 101 ms long.
+The first argument tells the spout to generate at most 20 tuples (records) in a period and the second argument says a period is 101 ms long.

 The settings defined by ```--bullet-conf ./bullet_settings.yaml``` and the arguments here run all components in the topology with a parallelism of 1.
 So there will be one spout that is producing ~200 rps.